Imran4424/UIKit-ContentIndependentScrollView/readme.md

             ScrollView - 0 for top, bottom, leading, trailing

                 ContentContainer - - 0 for top, bottom, leading, trailing; height = contentView height + 1, high priority; width = device view width

+# This is just a way of many ways to build a Content Independent scroll view